aritzLizoain/CNN-Image-Segmentation/README.md

 * optimizer = 'adadelta' <br/>
   About adadelta.
 For more information regarding [adadelta](https://keras.io/api/optimizers/adadelta/) and other optimizers please read the [keras optimizers documentation](https://keras.io/api/optimizers/).<br/>

 The rest of parameters have been left as default.
+Please note that these parameters work well for this particular dataset, but do not assure reliable results for all kind of datasets.

 <pre>
 <img src="https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Outputs/accuracy_100epochs.png" width="400"/>              <img src="https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Outputs/loss_100epochs.png" width="388"/>